Have you ever chased after the latest magical edu-trend? Did it seem incredibly important and then… sort of faded away.

 Most of the criticisms of grading you’ll hear today were laid out forcefully and eloquently anywhere from four to eight decades ago (Crooks, 1933; De Zouche, 1945; Kirschenbaum, Simon, & Napier, 1971; Linder, 1940; Marshall, 1968), and these early essays make for eye-opening reading.
 They remind us just how long it’s been clear there’s something wrong with what we’re doing as well as just how little progress we’ve made in acting on that realization.

-Are we acting on decades of prior work?
+Are we building on our decades of prior work?
 Are we even aware of what previous generations discovered?
-I wasn’t!
+I sure wasn’t!